MarkShawn2020/2025-04-02_json-key-translator/v3/README.md

 - Support for preserving original keys alongside translated ones
 - Support for custom translation functions
 - Support for reusing previous translations with key maps
+- **I18n-style key mapping** for precise and reliable translations

+## Key Concepts

+### I18n-Style Key Mapping

+This library uses an internationalization (i18n) style approach to key mapping, which offers several benefits:

+1. **Path-based mapping**: Keys are mapped based on their path in the JSON structure, not their order or position
+2. **Reliable translations**: Even if keys are reordered or structures change slightly, the mapping remains accurate
+3. **Context-aware**: The full path provides context for translation, helping when the same key name appears in different contexts

+Traditional position-based mapping can lead to errors when:
+- Keys are reordered during translation
+- Some keys are skipped or added
+- The structure changes slightly

+Our i18n approach maps keys based on their semantic path (like `user.contact.email`), ensuring accurate translations regardless of order.

 ## Installation